DSAV-Dodeka/book/src/setup/frontend.md

 The next step is to install `npm`, which is the standard package manager for JavaScript.
 We use it to download all our dependencies. `npm` is included when you install NodeJS, which is a JavaScript runtime (a program that runs JavaScript code) based on the same internal engine as Google Chrome.

-Currently, the minimum version for `node` is v18, so be sure to install a version greater than that.
+Currently, the minimum version for NodeJS is v18, so be sure to install a version greater than that. v20 is also fine.
+Download and install it from [this website](https://nodejs.org/en/).
+If you want to use multiple versions of Node (maybe you use it for different projects), you can use something like nvm (Node version manager).

 Next, open the command line in the root folder of the project.
 Then, to install all dependencies, run: